 Slip slip knit or SSK, as you'll see it written in most patterns, is a basic way to decrease stitches.
 It makes a decrease that slants to the left and is often paired with knit two together, which is a right-slanting decrease.
 It's an easy technique to learn for decreasing stitches.
 The basics of this stitch are also used in several other stitches as well.
 It is almost identical to a cast off method known as binding off.

 Many beginning knitters use the binding off method to finish the early works.
-It's especially used as a way to cast off scarfs.
-If you're new to knitting learning this stitch will allow you to follow several patterns and help build your knitting confidence.
+It's especially used as a way to cast off scarves.
+If you're new to knitting, learning this stitch will allow you to follow several patterns and help build your knitting confidence.

 How to Slip Slip Knit

 To execute this decrease, slip the first stitch as if to knit, slip the second stitch as if to knit, then slide the left-hand needle into the front part of both stitches and knit them together.